Rajnath Singh: Union Home Minister (2014–19)

-Controversy over JNU incident
+JNU incident

 He triggered controversy amid the protests over the police action at Jawaharlal Nehru University (JNU), on 14 February 2016, claiming that the "JNU incident" was supported by Lashkar-e-Taiba chief Hafiz Saeed.
 He gave the statement when there was an Anti-National speeches in the JNU Delhi over the anniversary of hanging of Kashmiri Separist Maqbool Bhat and Afzal Guru on 9 February 2016.
 After the statement there was also a vast protest against Singh and after the arrests of Umar Khalid and Kanhaiya Kumar, he made meeting with many left leaders.
 He also assured the citizens that what he said was right and he also people assurance of not tolerating the Anti-National Acts.
 Singh at that time also appointed an SIT for the investigation of the matter.

 In May 2016, he claimed that infiltration from Pakistan declined by 52% in a period of two years.